EbbyRaymundo/Friendship-Quality/README.md

-The friendship quality file is used to process Qualtrics survey data to flag participants with incomplete surveys to send reminders.
+The friendship quality.Rmd file is used to process Qualtrics survey data to flag participants with incomplete surveys to send reminders.
+The time1test.py file creates some quick test data to validate parsing for data collection.